 In some cases, however, the trucking company that employs the driver may bear liability for an accident caused by the driver’s fatigue.
 The trucking company may bear liability when it forces or encourages drivers to continue driving while fatigued, from policies that prohibit a driver from stopping before the scheduled end of a run to those that ignore the federal restriction on the number of hours truckers can drive.

-An experienced Chicago truck accident attorney can review a trucking company's policies to get a better idea of whether the company contributed to an accident.
+An experienced Chicago truck accident attorney can investigate your case and review a trucking company’s policies to get a better idea of whether the company contributed to an accident.

 Work With a Chicago Truck Accident Lawyer After a Fatigued Truck Driver Accident

 If you suffer injuries in an accident with a fatigued truck driver in Chicago, you need a truck accident attorney who can help you navigate your claim.